allenai/rslearn/design/Overview.md

    items from the data source that match with windows in the dataset.
 4. `rslearn dataset materialize`: for each configured retrieved layer, download the relevant items and incorporate them into the dataset.
-5. `rslearn annotate siv`: launch an integrated annotation tool and label data.
+5. `rslearn annotate toolname`: launch an integrated annotation tool and label data.

 Creating a Dataset